TwinCAT C++ development

 During the building (compilation and linking) of the TwinCAT C++ project, all components are compiled for the selected platform.
 The platform is determined automatically when the target system is selected.

 During publishing of a module, the drivers for all platforms are created, and the module is prepared for distribution.
-The created directory can be distributed without the need to transfer the source code.
+The directory created in the repository can be distributed without having to transfer the source code.
 Only binary code with the interface description is transferred.

 8. Activation